karx/karx.github.io/face-demo/events/sow/README.md

 ## Executive Summary
-This documentation is to serve as a 'Statement of Work' or SOW for the FaceEvents concept to enable innovation in Events Industry.
-The advancement in the field of IoT, Networks, Computing and Data Science has made possible Integrated systems that can really help business.
+This documentation is to serve as a 'Statement of Work' or SOW for the FaceEvents concept to enable innovation in the Events Industry.
+The advancement in the field of IoT, Networks, Computing and Data Science has made possible Integrated systems that can help business.
-Such a system would include a means to capture, catalog and analyze data, along with tools to enforce 'business logic'.
+Such a system would include a means to capture, catalogue and analyze data, along with tools to enforce 'business logic'.

 Akriya Technologies will work on FaceEvents to: